protomer/Understanding-Math/README.md

 Hello!

-This is a repository for Math Guides, Split by subject, feel free to look around!
+This is a repository for Guides I used in my videos, Split by subject, feel free to look around!